Search This Blog

 So says the Wiki.

+A closer example is your accounts payable department never talking to your accounts receivable department.
 Resulting in the invoices you receive from a supplier not coinciding with the ones sent to your customers.

 Or an accounts payable department that simply pays Xerox 700 times a month, for overages, but never cross-references back to each department - no oversight.

-And then there's an industry cliche; Sales makes the promises Service has to keep.
+And then there's an industry cliché; Sales makes the promises Service has to keep.

-Silo's lead to less communication.
+Silos lead to less communication.
 Then to stress.
 And then breakdowns.

 Necessary and dangerous, just ask Sony. ( a reference to the failure of the Walkman)